CTurt/Cinoop/README.md

 ## Progress
 **CPU:** All instructions are implemented,

 **GPU:** Can display tile maps, and sprites.
-Palette swapping is not implemented yet some colours as displayed incorrectly.
+Palette swapping is not implemented yet, so some colours may be displayed incorrectly.

 **Memory:** Support for 32KB ROMs, without mappers, only (Tetris and Dr. Mario),